 We’ve all been on the receiving end of unrequested advice.
 Our response says a lot about us.
 Here are 3 ways to respond to such advice.

-If we approach every decision and lifestyle choice with that question we would make far fewer dumb decisions.
+If we would approach every decision and lifestyle choice with that question, we would make far fewer dumb decisions.
 Plain and simple.
 That one question would make us wiser instantly.

 So, the best method I’ve found is to listen, consider and then act.

 “The way of a fool is right in his own eyes, but a wise man listens to advice.” – Proverbs 12:15 (ESV

 “Where there is no guidance, a people falls, but in an abundance of counselors there is safety”– Proverbs 11:14 (ESV)